-In the test I poured hot water into the mugs and then sealed them all for about 8 hours and 15 minutes.
+In the test I poured boiling hot water into the mugs and then sealed them all for about 8 hours and 15 minutes.
 I then opened them up and tested the temperatures with a meat thermometer.

 The Thermos mug won by a land slide and the funny thing was that the Thermos mug I used in the test was almost 3 years old compared to the other mugs ranging in age from a few months to brand new.

-I’ve featured the Thermos mug prominently on this site as the best travel coffee mug hands down so hopefully this test helps confirm that with you.
+For years now I’ve featured the Thermos mug prominently on this site as the best travel coffee mug hands down so hopefully this test helps confirm that with you.

 I’ll even have to pick up a new Stainless King for this experiment too because I totally lost my old mug a couple of years back.